Muhammadsgit/Vision/README.md

-# Vision

-  Vizs.ai

 ## AUTHOR
 Muhammad Hassan

+## Executive Summary
+This project develops an image classifier to categorize bottle images into 5 classes - plastic, beer, soda, water and wine.
+A convolutional neural network (CNN) model is trained on a dataset of 5000 synthetic bottle images per class with random backgrounds.

+Transfer learning with a pre-trained VGG16 model is utilized to leverage robust feature representations and enable training high-quality models from limited data.
+The model is fine-tuned via the technique of retraining higher layers on the new dataset.
+The model achieves strong performance, with over 90% accuracy on the test set across all classes.
+Precision and recall are also high, indicating low misclassification errors.

+The classifier generalizes well to real-world bottle images not used in training.
+This demonstrates its capability to handle synthetic training data and make predictions on real images.
+In summary, an accurate and robust image classification model is developed through transfer learning.
+It can categorize bottle images into distinct types, despite training only on synthetic data.
+This has useful applications in waste sorting, recycling, automated inspection and more.

 ## Problem Statement
 The project aims to develop and evaluate a machine learning model capable of classifying images of bottles into distinct categories based on their types.
-The dataset comprises synthetically generated images featuring various bottle classes scattered across random backgrounds [dataset](https://www.kaggle.com/datasets/vencerlanz09/bottle-synthetic-images-dataset 'Link to dataset') ().
+The dataset comprises synthetically generated images featuring various bottle classes scattered across random backgrounds ([dataset](https://www.kaggle.com/datasets/vencerlanz09/bottle-synthetic-images-dataset 'Link to dataset')).
 The current scope of the dataset includes five bottle classes: Plastic Bottles, Beer Bottles, Soda Bottles, Water Bottles, and Wine Bottles.
 The goal is to accurately categorize each image into one of these predefined classes.

-This task addresses the challenges inherent in computer vision and image classification, particularly in dealing with synthetic imagery and diverse backgrounds.
+This task addresses the challenges inherent in computer vision and image classification, particularly in dealing with **synthetic/augmented imagery and diverse backgrounds**.
 The project involves exploring and applying advanced machine learning techniques, including convolutional neural networks (CNNs) and transfer learning, to achieve high accuracy in classification.

-Training an image classifier that is robust against real world out of distribution data is challenging task.
-Leveraging the powerful learned feature representations from VGG16 through transfer learning and fine-tuning can enable training a robust image classifier on limited data that generalizes well to real-world out-of-distribution examples.

-## Executive Summary

 ## About